Customer Experience Optimization can help you grow your brand, reduce churn, increase customer retention, and ultimately upsell.

 Over time many of the same themes can emerge in customer support.
 Use these responses moving forward and save hundreds of human hours.

-By using a chatbot, you’re giving your customer service agents more time to focus on customers with difficult problems.
+But if you do this manually, you’re giving your customer service agents more time to focus on customers with difficult problems.

-As mentioned earlier, FAQs have their flaws when compared to chatbots, but they’re still a useful tool to employ.
+FAQs have their flaws when compared to chatbots, but they’re still a useful tool to employ.

-There’s nothing worse as a customer though when you look on an FAQ page and the answers are out of date or just plain wrong.
+Customers looking for solutions will get frustrated if they look on an FAQ page and the answers are out of date or just plain wrong.

 Make sure you regularly update your FAQs to ensure you have accurate information and that you’re not missing any important questions.